Citizenship by Investment is the process of obtaining a second citizenship and passport by investing in the economy of the host country.

 Many passports are quite restrictive in their visa-free mobility, forcing citizens to obtain visas whenever they need to travel abroad.
 A second passport can offer individuals from these countries increased global mobility.
-For example, the passport of Pakistan allows visa-free entry into only 26 countries, whereas the passport of Cyprus allows visa-free entry to 145 countries.
+For example, the passport of Pakistan allows visa-free entry into only 26 countries whereas the passport of Malta allows visa-free entry to over 180 countries.
 The difference in global mobility equals an incredible amount of time saved filing visa applications and is priceless to businesspeople the world over.

 New business opportunities open up to participants in Citizenship by Investment programs as they can now do business in the host country as well as travel abroad more freely.